The next Board meeting is in Atherton on Friday 25 May and Saturday 26 May.

 - evaluate and improve its own effectiveness

-Through the establishment and implementation of Terrain's 2012-2017 Strategic Plan, the Board seeks to ensure that Terrain's legacy is a stronger and healthier Wet Tropics community and landscape.
+Through the establishment and implementation of Terrain NRM's 2016-2020 Strategic Plan, the Board seeks to ensure that Terrain's legacy is a stronger and healthier Wet Tropics community and landscape.

 Allison Halliday is a rainforest bama of the Malanbarra Clan of the Yidinji Tribe.